Credit Score for Apartments: Complete Guide to Rental Checks

 • Give global credit reports if you have them

-• Offer extra rent in advance
+• Offer extra rent upfront

-• Get boss references on local paper
+• Get boss refs on local paper

 Self-Employed Renters

-Without normal payslips, provide:
+Without normal payslips, give:

 • Last 2 years of tax returns